About

 Vail Place Clubhouse International

-Mindy is currently leading an advocacy effort towards creating the first-ever Clubhouse International in Ramsey County.
-This is a successful model found in communities around the world that promotes purpose, employment and social engagement for people with serious mental illnesses, vital to recovery.
-Task Force members met with Hennepin County Vail Place Clubhouse members to learn about Clubhouses.
+Mindy co-led an advocacy effort to successfully create the first-ever Clubhouse International in Ramsey County, which opened in 2024, in Redeemer Lutheran Church in St. Paul.
+This successful model is found in communities around the world.
+Clubhouses promotes purpose, employment and social engagement for people with serious mental illnesses, vital to recovery.
+Below, Task Force members initially met with Hennepin County Vail Place Clubhouse members to learn about Clubhouses, and NAMI Ramsey County received an award for Clubhouse advocacy.